-Sailing durations range from 8 hours on the Cagayan De Oro service to 15 hours on the Iligan City service.
+Sailing durations range from 8 hours 15 minutes on the Nasipit (Butuan City) service to 27 hours on the Iligan City service.

 Although there is a brief summary on this page, as sailing information can vary based on time of year we’d advise you to get live sailing times and prices in our Cebu City fare search.

 Cebu Port is the largest domestic port in the Philippines; situated on the east coast it borders the Mactan Channel, a narrow strait between Cebu and the Mactan Islands.
 Cebu Port belongs in Cebu City, the oldest city of the Philippines and the country’s first capital.
 Over the years it has transcended into a hub of activity, with many tourists flocking over to witness its historic monuments and stunning architecture.

 Being a purely domestic port, Cebu Port only serves to other islands belonging to the Philippines.
 Five companies are in operation from Cebu Port, all offering daily crossings to Bohol Island Port, Cagayan De Oro Port, Danao Port and Ilo-ilo Port.
 Each ferry route runs around one or two times per day, typically leaving in the early morning and lasting for around two hours.